Cornrow styles and inspiration for everyone. Do it for the culture!

 2. Helmet Plait

-Definitely directional, a cornrow that snakes around your head and connects to a unicorn cornrow at the middle, effectively forming a helmeted look, is a daring version to try if you’re all about that fashion-forward life.
-Not only reserved for the high runways, we love this big cornrows style especially during festival season, where your braid takes the place of that (kinda ubiquitous) floral crown.
+Definitely directional, this is a cornrow that snakes around your head and connects to a unicorn cornrow at the middle, effectively forming a helmeted look.
+It’s a daring version to try if you’re all about that fashion-forward life.
+Not only reserved for the high runways, we love this big cornrows style especially during festival season.
 It’s a bit medieval, a bit boho, and all-out confident.
 Leave the ends loose or tie them together in a low ponytail.

 3. Low Bun

 A sporty take on the more fashion-y high bun, cornrows with a low bun are crisp and no-nonsense.
-The three-section version features more hair per section and gives each plait a thicker, fuller look, making this ideal for those with thinner hair.
+The three-section version features more hair per section and gives each plait a thicker, fuller look.
 To achieve, create three sections—left, middle and right—and begin creating your cornrow with a Dutch-braiding technique (cross each strip under the middle strip).
 Continue until you run out of scalp near the neckline, and tie all plaits together into one low chignon.

 4. Threaded Cornrow Hairstyle